jsegoviamartin/jsegoviamartin.github.io/_pages/teaching.md

 author_profile: true
 ---

-Since 2021 I am teaching two autumn courses of the second year of the Master in Collective Intelligence at UM6P.
+Since 2021 I am teaching two fall courses of the second year of the Master in Collective Intelligence at UM6P.

 Programming, Data Science and Statistics 3 (PDSS 3)
 ======